Federal Rules and Regulations

 State Rules and Regulations

 The state of North Carolina is currently in Phase 3 of the states recovery plan, as described in Executive Order 169.
-This Executive Order was then extended by Executive Order 170, and then extended and modified under Executive Order 176.
+This Executive Order was then extended by Executive Order 170, and then extended and modified under Executive Order 176, and then extended and modified under Executive Order 180.
 Under EO 176 a portion of that amendment was to Mass Gatherings.

 Section 5.1 of Executive Order No. 169 is amended to read: